-To boost milk, dairy groups see hope in lattes in schools
+To boost milk, dairy groups support high school coffee bars

 In the meantime, it’s hoping lattes can make milk go down easier.
 In Florida, a dairy group said it paid for coffee carts in 21 high schools this past school year.
 In the Southwest, a dairy group gave grants to seven schools for coffee programs.

 Not all high school coffee bars get grants from dairy groups, and the money may only cover a small portion of costs.
 School food operators also say lattes offer other benefits, such as giving teens a reason to stay on school grounds.
-At a national convention for school lunch officials next month, one session will also detail how schools in Orange County, Florida used coffee drinks to get students to buy lunch.
+At a national convention for school lunch officials this month, one session will also detail how schools in Orange County, Florida used coffee drinks to get students to buy lunch.

 For an extra $2, students can turn the cup of milk served with lunch into a coffee drink at a nearby cart.
 Without the lunch, it costs $3.